-E-commerce boomed during the pandemic with movement restrictions pushing consumers online.
-Having become familiar with the convenience of shopping online it is expected that e-commerce will see further gains in beer over the forecast period.
+E-commerce boomed during the COVID-19 crisis with movement restrictions pushing consumers online.
+With consumers having become familiar with the convenience of shopping online, it is expected that e-commerce will see further gains in beer over the forecast period.

 Delivery: